NelsonPython/Connect_IoT_Device_to_I3/README.md

 # Connecting an IoT device to the I3 Data Marketplace

 <b>This tutorial is for developers who have an IoT device or want to build an IoT device so they can participate in the I3 Marketplace.</b>  One goal of the [I3 Consortium](https://i3.usc.edu/about/i3-consortium/) is building a marketplace for buying and selling data.
 The I3 Marketplace is like an online store that sells "topics".
+Here's a screen capture of the City of Los Angeles prototype.

 <img src="images/I3-marketplace.png">

 Sellers use IoT devices to gather data about topics.
 In order to sell their data, a seller registers their device and publishes their topic.
 A buyer pays a fee to subscribe to it.
 You can buy or sell all kinds of topics.
-To get started, you can practice buying and selling local weather data or data about your community garden.

-Some valuable topics include "parking spaces" and "air quality".
 Suppose you want to go to an event.
-You can buy a parking space in advance rather than waste gas driving around looking for one.
-If you have asthma, you can buy data about the air quality.
-Data brokers can combine data in meaningful ways to report traffic conditions or earthquakes or other events.
+You can buy a parking space in advance rather than waste time driving around looking for one.

 ## Using the I3 SDK

-This [Software Development Kit](https://github.com/ANRGUSC/I3-SDK) has sample scripts that can be used by publishers and subscribers on the I3 real-time IoT data marketplace for smart communities.
-The following examples customized these sample scripts.
+This [Software Development Kit](https://github.com/ANRGUSC/I3-SDK) has sample scripts that can be customized.
+They were used in all of these tutorials:

+- <a href="https://github.com/NelsonPython/AstroPiOTA">AstroPiOTA environment sensor</a>

+- <a href="https://github.com/NelsonPython/EnviroPhat">EnviroPhat temperature</a>

+- <a href="https://github.com/NelsonPython/CO2TVOC">CO2-TVOC air quality sensor</a>

 ## Designing device capabilities

 To buy or sell data, you need an IoT device capable of running [MQTT](https://en.wikipedia.org/wiki/MQTT).
 [MQTT libraries](http://mqtt.org/) are available in multiple programming languages, including Python, Java, JavaScript, C, and others.
-These tutorials use the [MQTT libraries for Python](https://pypi.org/project/paho-mqtt/):
+These tutorials use the [MQTT libraries for Python](https://pypi.org/project/paho-mqtt/).

- - <a href="https://github.com/NelsonPython/AstroPiOTA">AstroPiOTA environment sensor</a>

-- <a href="https://github.com/NelsonPython/EnviroPhat">EnviroPhat temperature</a>

-- <a href="https://github.com/NelsonPython/CO2TVOC">CO2-TVOC air quality sensor</a>

 ## Programming a publisher and a subscriber

 Each of these tutorials has a "Selling Your Data" section that includes links to step-by-step code walkthroughs explaining the publisher and subscriber.